Skip to Content

 downy woodpecker

 The Downy Woodpecker is a small, common woodpecker of gardens, woodlands, and backyards in much of North America.
-This small black and white bird has white underparts, white at the edge of the tail, white spotting in the wings, white on the back, and white above and below the eye.
+This small black and white bird has white underparts, white at the edge of the tail, white spotting in the wings, white on the back, and white cheeks.

 Males also have a small red spot on the back part of the crown, and this species can be separated from the nearly identical Hairy Woodpecker by its smaller size and much shorter bill.